An entrepreneurial and collaborative ecosystem between companies, organizations and the world of knowledge.

 What is the Vallée de la Transition Énergétique?

-Guided by the desire to contribute to accelerating the energy transition and reducing the environmental footprint within urban, industrial and port environments, the cities of Bécancour, Shawinigan and Trois-Rivières are joining forces for the benefit of a collective proposal that aims to make a sustainable transition that matches their ambitions and those of the province of Québec.
-Together, we aspire to provide innovative, technological and economic solutions in response to societal and ecological challenges.
+Driven by the desire to accelerate and successfully achieve the energy transition while reducing the environmental footprint of their urban, industrial, and port areas, the cities of Bécancour, Shawinigan, and Trois-Rivières are joining forces around a collective proposal aimed at achieving a sustainable transition that matches their ambitions and those of Quebec.
+Together, they aspire to establish a research ecosystem and provide innovative, technological, and economic solutions in response to societal and ecological challenges.

 Our development sectors